The Future of Online Marketing Part 3 – SEO (Search Engine Optimisation)

-SEO is ensuring that your website is trustworthy, useful and meets the end user’s needs.
+SEO is ensuring that your website is effective, trustworthy, useful and meets the end user’s needs.
 All search algorithms are based around this.
 Meet these requirements sufficiently and you will be rewarded accordingly with organic (non-paid) positions on the first page of a search engine.

 The methods for achieving theses criteria have changed dramatically since the early days of search engines and are going to continue to do so (most likely) indefinitely.

 I did one of the first official curriculum Digital Business courses in Australia way back around the year 2000.
 In those days the “Search Engine Optimisation” portion of the course consisted of throwing the right keywords into “meta keywords” and having vaguely relevant content.
 This element of meta data is now all but defunct thanks to a combination of spammers and black hat SEO’s abusing the method as well as technology simply advancing in a manner that allows for greater precision in assessing a website against the user’s needs.
 Those two factors have been the primary drivers behind the evolution of ranking algorithms since their inception.

 However I won’t go into a history lesson on SEO, you can find a better one than I could ever write here.
 For now we’re looking into the future.